EGI-Federation/fedcloud-integration-documentation/.github/CONTRIBUTING.md

 Once you open a pull request, maintainers will review your code using the built-in code review process in Github PRs.
 The process at this point is as follows:

 1. A maintainer will review your code and merge it if no changes are necessary.
-Your change will be merged into the repository's `master` branch and will be noted in the project's `CHANGELOG.md` at the time of release.
+Your change will be merged into the repository's `master` branch.
 1. If a maintainer has feedback or questions on your changes they they will set `request changes` in the review and provide an explanation.

 ## Using git